 Kiss Kiss Bang Bang!

 The Caymans may be best known for its 600 banks, including 43 of the 50 biggest ones in the world, but this fascinating Caribbean island isn’t just about banking, investments and insurance.
-How about kitesurfing holidays in the Caribbean?
+How about kitesurfing in Cayman Islands, huh?

 The Cayman Islands, consisting of Grand Cayman, Cayman Brac and Little Cayman, are a British Overseas Territory in the western Caribbean Sea, just south of Cuba.

 They can be a way to escape, but not from taxes: Grand Cayman’s natural beauty attracts many visitors throughout the year and there is a great variety of activities for adventurers to choose from.

 Scuba diving and snorkelling are the most popular, because of the untouched coral reefs and the numerous shipwrecks in this area.
 Kiteboarding has been increasingly popular in recent years, since kiters discovered the warm waters of the Caribbean and the consistent winds blowing in this part of the archipelago.

 Being relatively close to Miami, Florida, the Grand Cayman is accessible mostly to American tourists and there are many flights to its capital Georgetown.

 The Cayman's are starting to be a very popular destination lately for its ideal, almost perfect, weather conditions for kiteboarding.
 There are many protected bays in the island with enough space for kiteboarding and suitable for all levels of experience.